PatD/react-adventure-game-engine/README.md

     * Move the hero character around the screen
     * Controls the main menu when open
     * Diagonals on the num pad aren't supported currently

+#### Text command input
+As the player adventures around, they must ineract with their environment.
+Since no mouse support is provided, the player must type commands like `open door` or `get the taco` or `give taco to horse` to make progress in the same.

+There is built in support for these commands:
+* Get - as in `"get taco"` or `"get the keycard"`.
+There's support for getting any item in the gamedata.json Inventory array, as long as the room matches.
+Error messaging is available for when items aren't in the right room.
+* Help - Opens a modal dialog box with the help text from gamedata.json.
+* Inventory - Opens the inventory screen.
+* Look - As in `"look"` or `"look at the monster"`.
+There's support for just typing it alone, as well as support for looking at any display object in gamedata.json.
+* Talk - As in `"talk to blacksmith"`.
+As long as the NPC is labled as such in the gamedata.json file, a reponse with automatically be returned.
+There's error handling for players to try to talk to inanimate objects.